 Gordon comes from New Hanover in the New Ireland Province.
 He earned his Certificate in Pastoral Ministry from George Brown College in Rabaul and served as a pastor with the United Church in New Ireland from 1994 to 1998.
-He completed his BTh with CLTC, Banz in 2003 and returned to New Ireland to continue with pastoral ministry.
-Gordon also assisted the "Scripture in Use" program among his Tungag people.
+He completed his BTh with CLTC, Banz in 2003 and returned to New Ireland to continue pastoral ministry.
 He earned a Post Graduate Diploma in Education from the University of Goroka in 2010 and taught for a year at Manggai Agro-Secondary School in New Ireland before joining the Faculty of the United Church College of Higher Education-School of Theology and Mission, formerly Rarongo Theological College in Rabaul.
 In 2015 he graduated with his MTh from CLTC before joining faculty.
+From 2019 to 2020 he was the Dean of Undergraduate Studies.
+Currently he is doing doctoral studies at the International Graduate School of Leadership.